umer480/kubernetes/aks/external_secret.md

 Once you enable SC CSI driver with the respective then you will need to configure a service account ( every pod in kubernetes has its own service account) of pod to the managed identity, and that MSI that you can use to gain access to Azure Key Vault.

+you need OIDC issuer URL of AKS Cluster a Service account with the MSI

 Every pod in Kubernetes runs under a service account, whether you explicitly assign one or not. \
 If you don’t specify one, Kubernetes automatically assigns the `default` service account in the same namespace.